 1. Consider the housing market

-There's always a chance that a housing market that's hot today will be cold tomorrow.
+There's always a chance that a hot housing market today will be cold tomorrow.
 Economic factors such as the collapse of a large local employer can quickly change the profile of workers who rent from a residential REIT.
 When choosing a residential REIT, look for properties that have room to move if local incomes shrink or housing values fall.

 2. Over-leveraged REITs can be risky